appsemble/appsemble/docs/04-remapper/05-history.md

 ![history data explained](../../config/assets/remapper-tutorial/history-data-assigning-explained.png 'History data explained')

-Now, if you have done a lot of remapping but you want to get this older piece of you have remapped before you can look back at the stack you created and determine at what index this data was formed.
-Then, using the `history` remapper you can get this data back.
+Now, if you want to get the resulting (remapped) data back from the first action, you can count the index of the action (in this case 1) that the data got passed along to and use it with the `history` remapper to retrieve it from the stack.

 ```yaml
 type: resource.query